See the pkgdown site at norskregnesentral.github.io/shapr/ for a complete introduction with examples and documentation of the package.

 plot(explanation)

+See Jullum et al. (2025) (preprint available here) for a software paper with an overview of the methodology and capabilities of the package (as of v1.0.4).
 See the general usage vignette for further basic usage examples and brief introductions to the methodology.
-For more thorough information about the underlying methodology, see Aas, Jullum, and Løland (2021), Redelmeier, Jullum, and Aas (2020), Jullum, Redelmeier, and Aas (2021), Olsen et al. (2022), Olsen et al. (2024) .
-See also Sellereite and Jullum (2019) for a brief paper about the previous (< 1.0.0) version of the package.
+For more thorough information about the underlying methodology, see methodological papers Aas, Jullum, and Løland (2021), Redelmeier, Jullum, and Aas (2020), Jullum, Redelmeier, and Aas (2021), Olsen et al. (2022), Olsen et al. (2024).
+See also Sellereite and Jullum (2019) for a very brief paper about a previous version (v0.1.1) of the package (with a different structure, syntax, and significantly less functionality).

 Contribution